Tools and Strategies

 Education classroom rows of desk chairs

 Over the course of the past several years, and particularly in the wake of the October 7, 2023 Hamas terrorist attacks, there has been a disturbing rise in antisemitism in K-12 schools.
-According to ADL’s most recent Audit of Antisemitic Incidents, there were 1,162 antisemitic incidents in K-12 schools in 2023, most of which took place in public schools.
-This represents a stark, 135% increase from the 495 antisemitic incidents recorded by ADL in 2022.
+According to ADL’s most recent Audit of Antisemitic Incidents, in 2024 there were 860 antisemitic incidents in K-12 schools.
+The environment in many K-12 schools continues to expose Jewish children to concerning levels of hate and harassment.

-As a leading provider of antisemitism and anti-bias education for students and educators in K-12 schools, ADL is ready to support school districts and education professionals across the country in this critical work.
+As a leading provider of antisemitism training for students and educators in K-12 schools, ADL is ready to support school districts and education professionals across the country in this critical work.

 1. Clearly define antisemitism and ensure consistent application.

-• Racialized bigotry, such as swastikas, Nazi salutes, or Holocaust jokes based on white supremacist ideology.
+• Racialized bigotry, such as swastikas, Nazi salutes, or Holocaust jokes based on white supremacist or extremist ideology.

-• Bigotry grounded in conspiracy theories, such as conspiracies featuring myths about Jewish power and control.
+• Bigotry grounded in conspiracy theories, such as conspiracies featuring myths about Jewish power, money, and control.

 • Anti-Zionist[1] harassment or discrimination, such as excluding Jewish students from school activities based on their actual or perceived historic, cultural, religious, and/or ethnic identification with Israel.

-The International Holocaust Remembrance Alliance (IHRA) Working Definition has become the preeminent definitional tool used to evaluate manifestations of antisemitism today, and it includes useful examples of discriminatory anti-Israel acts that cross the line into antisemitism.
-It is also the definition that the U.S. Department of Education is required to consider when investigating Title VI complaints of antisemitic harassment and discrimination in K-12 schools.
+The International Holocaust Remembrance Alliance (IHRA) Working Definition has become the preeminent definitional tool used to identify and evaluate manifestations of antisemitism today, and it includes useful examples of discriminatory anti-Israel acts that cross the line into antisemitism.
+It is also the definition that the Office for Civil Rights of the U.S. Department of Education is required to consider when investigating Title VI complaints of antisemitic harassment and discrimination in K-12 schools.

-We urge school districts across the country to use the IHRA Working Definition of Antisemitism when responding to reports of antisemitic harassment or discrimination in K-12 schools and to assess the comprehensiveness of education programming that addresses antisemitism.
+We urge school districts across the country to use the IHRA Working Definition of Antisemitism and its contemporary examples when evaluating and responding to reports of antisemitic harassment or discrimination in K-12 schools.

-Antisemitism is sometimes overlooked in programming focused on countering bias and fostering diversity, equity and inclusion in K-12 schools.
-At the same time, many school districts either do not include in their curriculum content focused on Jewish history, identity, and culture, or have proposed or considered content that veers into antisemitism and/or extreme anti-Israel bias.
+Many school districts either do not include content in their curriculum that is focused on Jewish history, identity, and culture, or have proposed or considered adopting content that veers into antisemitism and/or extreme anti-Israel bias.
 This is particularly concerning at a time of rising antisemitic incidents across the country.
-School districts must ensure that topics like Jewish identity, Jewish history and manifestations of antisemitism are properly incorporated in K-12 curricula.
+School districts must ensure that topics like Jewish identity, Jewish history and manifestations of antisemitism are properly incorporated in K-12 curricula and training efforts.

 Schools should take similar steps to ensure that Holocaust and genocide education are covered in the classroom.
 Holocaust and genocide education is an effective, proven lever to combat antisemitism in society; and yet, unfortunately, the Holocaust is still not universally addressed in K-12 curricula.
 It is therefore not surprising that recent surveys have found an alarming lack of knowledge about the Holocaust among younger generations.
 This is deeply concerning, as the latest research from ADL’s Center for Antisemitism Research (CAR) suggests a direct relationship between deficiencies in Holocaust education and an increase in prejudicial, antisemitic beliefs.